ChewKeanHo/AutomataCI/README.md

 ## Why It Matters
 State the business reasons for this project.

-1. **Working things out efficiently with pinpoint accuracy** - template standardizes all marketing and presentable elements so just focus on the project development.
+1. **Working things out extremely efficiently with pinpoint accuracy** - get all the ecosystem deployments up and ready, out of the way and just focus on product development.
 2. **Steadily for continuous improvement** - version controlled and improve iteratively.
 3. **Simple and scalable** - just one git and some changes; you get a decent